jbms/sphinx-immaterial/docs/additional_samples.rst

 Icons
 =====

-.. result:: The following raw HTML
+.. rst-example:: The following raw HTML
    :output-prefix: translates to the icon:

    .. raw:: html